chinchalinchin/django-docker/README.md

 # django-docker-starter kit

-This repository is a template for a [django](https://docs.djangoproject.com/en/3.2/) and [django-rest-framework](https://www.django-rest-framework.org/) project.
+This repository is a template for a [django](https://docs.djangoproject.com/en/3.2/)-[django-rest-framework](https://www.django-rest-framework.org/) project.
 It has been containerized with [Docker](https://docs.docker.com/) through the <i>Dockerfile</i> in the project root directory and orchestrated with a [Postgres](https://www.postgresql.org/docs/) instance via the <i>docker-compose.yml</i> in the project root directory.
 The application comes pre-configured to connect to this instance when running as a container.
 It can also be sure run locally, in which case, it will switch to a <b>SQLite</b> model backend.

 ## Quickstart